Wordset

 Wordset is an online, collaborative dictionary that’s available on the web and iOS.
 It’s similar to Wiktionary but has a more structured way of capturing information, easier to contribute and every change is vetted by the community through a proposal system.

-Wordset is created by Hampton Catlin (yes, the inventor of Sass) and Michael Catlin.
+Wordset is created by Hampton Catlin (the inventor of Sass) and Michael Catlin.
 It started out as a branch project of the Dictionary! app that Hampton built long ago.
-I worked with Hampton and his team for 3 months to create the branding, including a new logo and completely redesign the mobile app and the website for a more compelling experience.
+I worked with Hampton and his team for three months to create the branding, including a new logo and completely redesign the mobile app and the website for a more compelling experience.

 We wanted to create a brand that feels smart, friendly, educated and sophisticated.
 After trying out various concepts we settled on the current logo—a ‘W’ formed by the convergence of smaller shapes.
 It stands for collaboration, which is Wordset’s strong point.
 The multitude of colors make the brand welcoming and friendly.